CodroidHubPrivateLimited/CH-Training/README.md

 # 📚 CodroidHub Training Repository

-Welcome to the **CodroidHub Training Repository** 👋 This repository is the central workspace for all **CodroidHub training programs**, where students and faculty can upload assignments, projects, and learning artifacts in an organized and trackable way.
+Welcome to the **CodroidHub Training Repository** 👋 This repository is the central workspace for all **CodroidHub training programs**, where students and faculty can upload assignments, projects, and learning artifacts in a structured, organized, and trackable manner.

 ---

+## 🌐 Repository Overview

+To maintain clarity and discipline:

+* Each **training batch has its own branch**
+* The **main branch** contains only:

+  * Repository structure
+  * Contribution rules
+  * General instructions

+> ⚠️ **Do not upload any work to the `main` branch.**

+---

 ## 🌟 Training Batch: January – June 2026

-All work for the **January–June 2026 batch** is maintained in its **own branch**.
+All work for the **January–June 2026** long-term batch is maintained in a dedicated branch.

 * **Branch name:** `January-June,2026`

-> ⚠️ The **main branch** only contains repository structure, rules, and general instructions.
-> **All uploads must be done inside your batch branch.**
+At present, this branch contains **only one main folder**.
+All students and faculty must upload their work **inside this folder only**, following the structure below.

 ---

-## 📁 Current Structure (Important)

-At present, **this branch contains only one main folder**.
-All students and faculty must upload their work **inside this folder only**, following the rules below.

----

 ## 🚀 Training Domains (For Students)

 Inside the batch folder, training is organized by **domain**.
-Each domain will contain **individual folders for each student**.
+Each domain contains **individual folders for students**.

-Available domains include:
+### Available Domains

 * Data Analytics
 * Data Science